 Visitor Education and Handout

-September 25, 2020

-Version 1.00

-Welcome to the Chelsea Soldiers’ Home.
-Our mission is to provide, with Dignity, Honor, and Respect, the highest quality of personal health care services to Massachusetts Veterans.
+Welcome to the ABC Nursing Facility.
+Our mission is to provide, with Dignity, Honor, and Respect, the highest quality of personal health care services.
 In order to meet our mission, it is important to balance the need for infection prevention and control related to the COVID-19 pandemic with resident’s quality life, the Home will expand indoor visitation.
 Consistent with guidance from the Centers for Medicare & Medicaid Services (CMS), visitors will be asked to do the following:

 Do not visit if you or someone you live with has a fever, sore throat, cough, respiratory symptoms, or other potential signs of infection (see #8).
 Do not visit if you or someone in your household has been exposed to someone with COVID-19 in the previous 14 days.